Harry J: Harry J Studio

 Johnson is mainly known for his Harry J Studio, where Bob Marley & the Wailers recorded some of their albums in the 1970s.
 The studio was also a 'must stop' hangout of many British and other musicians including the Rolling Stones, the Who, and Grace Jones.
 In addition, Chris Blackwell, founder of Island Records, could be found hanging out in the sound room prior to moving to England in the early 1970s.

 In 1972, Harry Johnson sold his record shop and set up his own recording studio, "Harry J", on 10 Roosevelt Avenue, Uptown Kingston, where he employed Sid Bucknor and later Sylvan Morris as resident recording engineer.
 Harry J Studio soon became one of the most famous Jamaican studios after having recorded several Bob Marley & the Wailers albums from 1973 to 1976 before the Tuff Gong era, such as Rastaman Vibration and Catch A Fire.

 Johnson's deal with Island Records led him to record artists such as Burning Spear and the Heptones.
 Throughout the 1970s and the 1980s, assisted by former Studio One sound engineer Sylvan Morris, he also recorded Ken Boothe, Augustus Pablo, the Cables and the American pop singer Johnny Nash, and produced albums by Beres Hammond's Zap Pow and Sheila Hylton.
 In 2000, after seven years of inactivity, Stephen Stewart, who worked in the early years alongside Sylvan Morris, refurbished, re-equipped and reopened Harry J Studio.
 Since then under the management of Stewart, the studio has seen the return of Burning Spear, Toots, Shaggy, Sly & Robbie, and newer projects of Shakira, Papa Sam/Kirk Franklyn, Luciano and Sizzla.
 The studio appeared in the 1978 film Rockers.

 Personal life

 Johnson died on 3 April 2013 after a long battle with diabetes.
-He was 67.
+He was 67 years old.